-Preparing and Transmitting Agency Unified Agenda and Regulatory Plan Submissions:
+Preparing and Transmitting Agency Unified Agenda Submissions:

-The attachments to this memorandum explain in detail how to prepare agency submissions for the Unified Agenda and Regulatory Plan.
-Please follow carefully the procedures explained in the attachments and be sure to include all required documents with your submissions.
-Your agency may direct any questions about the content of its Agenda or Plan submissions to the appropriate desk officer in the Office of Information and Regulatory Affairs, Office of Management and Budget.
+The attachment to this memorandum identifies the materials you will need and explains in detail how to prepare agency submissions for the Unified Agenda, whether the agency enters the information directly into the database, transmits a complete electronic file, or submits the information on paper forms.
+Please follow carefully the procedures explained in the attachment and be sure to include all required documents with your submission.
+Your agency may direct any questions regarding the content of its Agenda submission to the appropriate desk officer in the Office of Information and Regulatory Affairs, Office of Management and Budget.

-It is very important that your agency submit all Regulatory Plan and Unified Agenda materials by September 10.
-Please direct your submissions and production questions, as well as requests for additional materials, to the Regulatory Information Service Center (RISC), General Services Administration, 1800 F Street NW., Suite 3039, Washington, DC 20405, (202) 482-7340.
-OIRA and RISC will be using the Max Community system to provide a new opportunity for interagency comment on the Regulatory Plans.
-More information about this step will be available in August.
+It is very important that your agency submits all Unified Agenda materials by April 13, 2012.
+Please direct your submission and production questions, as well as requests for additional materials, to the Regulatory Information Service Center (RISC), General Services Administration, One Constitution Square, 1275 First Street NE., 623B, Washington, DC 20417, (202) 482-7340.

-How an Agency Can Make Its Regulatory Plan and Unified Agenda Submissions More Open and Informative:
+Ways for an Agency To Make Its Unified Agenda Submission More Open and Informative to the Public:

-Agencies can help achieve the objective of open government by making clear, meaningful, and informative contributions to the Regulatory Plan and Unified Agenda.
-As you prepare your submissions, please keep in mind the underlying objectives of better planning and coordination of the regulatory process and the need to make the regulatory process more transparent and accessible.
-The value of the Regulatory Plan and Unified Agenda depends on the accuracy and timeliness of their content.
+Agencies can help achieve the objective of open-government by making clear, meaningful, and informative contributions to the Unified Agenda.
+As you prepare your Unified Agenda submission, please keep in mind the need to make the regulatory process more transparent and accessible and the underlying objectives of better planning and coordination of the regulatory process.
+The value of the Unified Agenda depends upon the accuracy and timeliness of its content.
 I urge you to take this opportunity to help us make these documents as useful to the public as possible.